Hall of Fame Nomination

 Players must have played the game with excellence at the professional, youth or adult amateur level for a minimum of five (5) years.

-Players must be retired from active duty at their highest level before they may be nominated.
-Voting for athletes must be based on their record, playing ability, integrity, character, sporting conduct and contributions to the teams on which they played and contributions to the game of soccer in general.
+Players must be retired from active duty at their highest level for they may be nominated.
+Voting for athletes must be based on their record, playing ability, integrity, character, sporting conduct, contributions to the teams on which they played and contributions to the game of soccer in general.

 Criteria & Considerations

-• The Selection Committee will seek nominations widely, may make nominations itself (before or during its consideration of new inductees), and solicit further information from nominees as required.
-The Committee is appointed by Soccer Ontario from the community based on knowledge of the history of soccer in the province and its players and reflects the diversity of soccer in Ontario.
-The Committee will function independently of the Ontario Soccer Board.
+The Selection Committee will seek nominations widely, may make nominations itself (before or during its consideration of new inductees), and solicit further information from nominees as required.
+The Committee is appointed by SHFO from the community based on knowledge of the history of soccer in the province and its players and reflects the diversity of soccer in Ontario.

-• Selection decisions of the Selection Committee will not be subject to appeal, but unsuccessful nominations will be carried over for at least three years, and can be resubmitted for further consideration.
+Selection decisions of the Selection Committee will not be subject to appeal.

 Note: Canada Soccer notes that individual members of Teams or Organizations of Distinction are not considered members of the Hall of Fame as individuals, a convention Ontario will follow.
-Induction Recognition and Ceremonies Recognition of Inductees will include: a Certificate of Hall of Fame Membership; invitation for the Inductee and guest to the Soccer Hall of Fame - Ontario Awards Ceremony where inductees will be honoured when many of the primary leaders of soccer in Ontario are assembled; and inclusion in Hall of Fame communication and website
+Induction Recognition and Ceremonies Recognition of Inductees will include: a Certificate of Hall of Fame Membership; invitation for the Inductee and guest to the Soccer Hall of Fame - Ontario Awards Ceremony where inductees will be honoured and inclusion in Hall of Fame communications and web-site.